brycewray/hugo-site/content/posts/2023/08/distro-dancing-amid-some-linux-drama.md

 My curiosity couldn't restrain itself: I decided I *like* futzing with Arch, after all.
 Moreover, I wanted to see if I could get through the regular installation process, rather than relying on the `archinstall` script.
 So that's what I did, although it took me numerous tries and, I admit, heavy reliance on not just the [Arch wiki](https://wiki.archlinux.org)'s [official guide](https://wiki.archlinux.org/title/Installation_guide) but also several "unofficial" guides to the process.
 (See my list below.)

 Indeed, I had to do it *so* many times that I came to understand the process much better than when going more-or-less blindly through `archinstall`.
-That was exactly the point that [Eric Murphy](https://ericmurphy.xyz) made in the following video, whose point initially rankled me but I now fully grasp:
+That was exactly the point that [Eric Murphy](https://ericmurphy.xyz) made in the following video, a point which initially rankled me but I now fully grasp:

 {{< lite-youtube videoTitle="Why you (probably) shouldn’t use an Arch Linux install script" videoId="J_RWNKlxF3c" >}}